 At work, however, an employee typically agrees to adhere to the rules about who owns what information, what can be shared outside of the company and what information must remain internal.
 There also is usually technology in place to detect when sensitive information has been wrongfully shared.

-In contrast to a personal email account, Crowley said, “when you’re using work email and sharing work information, it’s generally subject to rules beyond your own personal judgement.”
+In contrast to a personal email account, Crowley said, “when you’re using work email and sharing work information, it’s generally subject to rules beyond your own personal judgment.”

 Crowley may be reached for further comment at email@example.com.